adanielnoel/RC-autonomous-car/README.txt

 The aim of this project is to develop an on-board computer vision system for an RC car to make it navigate autonomously in indoor and outdoor environments.
 - - -

+##Version 0.99 (27 Feb 2016)
+Almost all the code has been refactored and cleaned.
+It has been tested to work on Mac and Linux (Ubuntu 14.04, probably also in most other systems).
+Windows is unfortunately not supported because I only wrote the file path handling for Unix systems, the rest of the code should work.
+Development is at the moment abandoned.
+If you have any question/suggestion please don't hesitate to contact me.

 ##Version 0.9 (16 Jun 2015)
 - Part of the avoidance path planning algorithm has been rewritten.
 No known bugs so far.
 - Setting the DO_MAIN_LOOP variable to true makes the stereoCam and the avoidance algorithms work together in real-time with nice 2D visualisation using the Simulator.